 Pence disputes Trump legal team's claims, and says Trump asked him "what he thought" they should do after 2020 election

-"That's not what happened," Pence said during an interview with "Face the Nation" airing Sunday.
+"That's not what happened," Pence said during an interview with "Face the Nation" that aired Sunday.

 "From sometime in the middle of December, the president began to be told that I had some authority to reject or return votes back to the states," he continued.
 "I had no such authority."